 Anorexia and Cachexia

 Anorexia nervosa is an eating disorder based on the overwhelming fear of becoming fat or overweight.
-Cachexia is also known as the wasting syndrome, and can result in lack of appetite, emaciation, weakness and fatigue.
+Cachexia is also known as the wasting syndrome and can result in a lack of appetite, emaciation, weakness, and fatigue.
 Both of these disorders involve lack of proper nutrition and the inability to intake, regulate, and control eating to maintain proper homeostatic balance and well-being.
 There are psychological, social, medical, and digestive issues to consider.
-This article will look at the effects of medical cannabis on anorexia and cachexia and the negative impact these disease’s can have.
+This article will look at the effects of medical cannabis on anorexia and cachexia and the negative impact these diseases can have.

 It is recognized by cannabis practitioners and researchers that the endocannabinoid system regulates appetite, and it can control digestive functions as well as regulate appetite and food intake.
 Cannabinoids stimulate receptors in the hypothalamus and structures in the hindbrain to regulate appetite and stimulate eating.
 It is also postulated that phytocannabinoids modulate cytokine activity and inflammation in the immune system.
 It is possible that the inflammatory response linked to cytokine activity is responsible for cachexia, so further research is being done in this area.
 There is also an interaction between cannabis and the protein Leptin which is important in appetite control and stimulation.